learn-co-curriculum/js-advanced-scope-closures-readme/README.md

 see examples of when invoking `retailPriceForThree(1.1)` and `retailPriceForThree(1.5)`.

-Earlier, we defined a `Item` class returns objects with a `manufacturePrice`.
+Earlier, we defined an `Item` class that returns objects with a `manufacturePrice`.
 Here, we defined a function that returns _a function_ that has a `manufacturePrice` value stored inside.